JasperFx/marten/docs/events/projections/index.md

 ## Inline Projections

+_First off, be aware that some event metadata (`IEvent.Version` and `IEvent.Sequence`) is not available during the execution of inline projections when using the ["Quick" append mode](/events/appending).
+If you need to use this metadata in your projections, please use asynchronous or live projections, or use the "Rich" append mode._

 If you would prefer that the projected aggregate document be updated _inline_ with the events being appended, you simply need to register the aggregation type in the `StoreOptions` upfront when you build up your document store like this:

 <!-- snippet: sample_registering-quest-party -->